-As shown in Table 5-7, the 2020 load-weighted marginal emission rate for CO_2 using the all-LMU scenario is higher than the time-weighted marginal emission rate, but the load-weighted NO_X rate is lower, and the SO_2 rates are the same for both approaches.
+As shown in Table 5-7, the 2021 load-weighted marginal emission rate for $CO_2$ using the all-LMU scenario is higher than the time-weighted marginal emission rate, but the load-weighted $NO_X$ rate is lower.
 The load-weighted approach takes into consideration the fact that most of the wind generators, as well as some biomass plants, are located in export-constrained areas of northern New England and therefore set price for only a small percentage of the system load.
 This in turn reduces the contribution of wind generators to the marginal emission rates, which has the impact of increasing the marginal rates.
 It also reduces the contribution of biomass plants, which has the opposite effect of reducing the marginal rates.
 With the time-weighted approach, these constrained wind and biomass resources are given equal weight with other generators that set price for the remainder of the region.
-In the case of CO_2 , the lower amount of wind on the margin resulted in the load-weighted rates being higher than the time-weighted rates.
-For NO_X , the lower amount of biomass on the margin had a greater impact on the marginal rates, resulting in the load-weighted rates being slightly lower than the time-weighted rates.
-The contrast between the treatment of the LMUs can be seen in Figure 4-10, which compares the annual marginality for various resource types based on the time-weighted vs. load-weighted approach for all LMUs.
+In the case of $CO_2$ , the lower amount of wind on the margin resulted in the load-weighted rates being higher than the time-weighted rates.
+For $NO_X$ , the lower amount of biomass on the margin had a greater impact on the marginal rates, resulting in the load-weighted rates being slightly lower than the time-weighted rates.
+The contrast between the treatments of the LMUs can be seen in Figure 4-10, which compares the annual marginality for various resource types based on the time-weighted vs. load-weighted approach for all LMUs.

-In the case of the emitting-LMU scenario, all of the load-weighted marginal emission rates are lower than the time-weighted rates.
+In the case of the emitting-LMU scenario, both the $CO_2$ and $NO_X$ load-weighted marginal emission rates are lower than the time-weighted rates.
 The lower load-weighted rates are due to the fact that some emitting LMUs, primarily wood-burning plants, are located in export-constrained areas.
 Refer to Figure 4-15 for a comparison of the annual marginality calculated with the time-weighted vs. load-weighted approaches for the emitting-LMU scenario.
+The $SO_2$ rates are the same for both approaches and scenarios.

-Table 5-7 2020 Time-Weighted and Load-Weighted LMU Marginal Emission Rates (lbs/MWh)
+Table 5-7 2021 Time-Weighted and Load-Weighted LMU Marginal Emission Rates (lbs/MWh)

 LMU Marginal Emissions

-2020 Time- Weighted Rate 2020 Load- Weighted Rate 2020 Load- Weighted vs. 2020 Time- Weighted
+2021 Time- Weighted Rate 2021 Load- Weighted 2021 Load- Weighted 2021 Tim Weighted Weighted 2021 Tim Weighted

 (lbs/MWh) (lbs/MWh) (%)

 All LMUs

-NO x 0.11 0.10 -9.1
+NOx 0.11 0.10 -9.1%

-SO 2 0.02 0.02 0.0
+SO 2 0.03 0.03 0.0%

-CO 2 706 742 5.1
+CO 2 719 758 5.4%

 Emitting LMUs

-NOx 0.16 0.13 -18.8
+NOx 0.17 0.13 -23.5%

-SO 2 0.03 0.03 -0.0
+SO 2 0.04 0.04 0.0%

-CO 2 971 904 -6.9
+CO 2 1,016 910 -10.4%

 Figure 5-13, Figure 5-14, and Figure 5-15 illustrate the differences between the load-weighted and time-weighted LMU monthly marginal emission rates for the all-LMU and emitting-LMU scenarios.
 In general, the greatest differences in the monthly rates for the all-LMU scenario occur during the non-summer months, when wind generators are on the margin more often.
 During those months, the load-weighted LMU approach results in higher marginal rates due to the lower impact of wind.
-This is most evident in the CO_2 marginal rates.
-For the emitting-LMU scenario, the differences resulting from the two approaches are most apparent in those months that Other Renewables, primarily consisting of wood-burning generators, are on the margin more often.
-This results in other generator types with lower emission rates becoming marginal more often under the load-weighted approach, as can be clearly seen in the NO_X and CO_2 marginal emission rate graphs
+This is most evident in the $\rm CO_2$ marginal rates.
+For the emitting-LMU scenario, the differences resulting from the two approaches are most apparent in March, October, and November when Other Renewables, primarily consisting of wood-burning generators, are on the margin more often.
+This results in other generator types with lower emission rates becoming marginal more often under the load-weighted approach, as can be clearly seen in the $\rm NO_X$ and $\rm CO_2$ marginal emission rate graphs.

-Figure 5-13: 2020 time- and load-weighted monthly LMU marginal SO2 emission rates.
+Figure 5-13: 2021 time- and load-weighted monthly LMU marginal SO2 emission rates.